Skip to main content Skip to main navigation Skip to footer

 • Relationship skills involve establishing and maintaining healthy and rewarding relationships with diverse individuals and groups.

-• Responsible decision-making refers to making constructive and respectful choices in regards to personal behavior and social interactions.
+• Responsible decision-making refers to making constructive and respectful choices in regard to personal behavior and social interactions.

 People with strong social-emotional skills are better equipped to navigate daily challenges, collaborate with others, and make informed decisions.